jerdog/auth0-blog/_posts/2018-01-31-android-development-15-libraries-you-should-be-using.markdown

 ---
 layout: post
 title: "Android Development: 15 Libraries You Should Be Using"
+metatitle: "Android Development: 15 Libraries You Should Be Using"
 description: "Let's take a look at some awesome libraries that can help us create better Android apps."
-longdescription: "In this article, we will take a brief look at 15 libraries, divided in 8 categories, that can help us in our day-to-day Android development.
-With them, we will be able to create apps that perform better and that provide better user experience."
+metadescription: "Let's take a look at some awesome libraries that can help us create better Android apps."
 date: "2018-01-31 08:30"
 category: Technical Guide, Deep Dive, Android
+post_length: 2
+auth0_aside: true
 author:
   name: "Idorenyin Obong"
   url: "https://twitter.com/kingidee/"